Hey there, I’m Emma

 My recipe inspiration

-My recipes are a reflection of my life: a mix of cultures, travels, and personal twists.
-I’ve been fortunate to travel extensively, living in Australia and the UK for a while, and exploring hundreds of beautiful places (my fav being French Polynesia!).
+My recipes are a reflection of my life – a mix of Korean tradition, European comfort food, and flavors I’ve discovered from travels around the world.
+I’ve had the chance to travel extensively, living in Australia and the UK for a while, and exploring hundreds of beautiful places (my fav being French Polynesia!).

 Every trip brings new flavors, techniques, and ideas that I can’t wait to recreate at home.
-Asian cuisine is my ultimate weakness, so you’ll find plenty of those recipes here, alongside Belgian/French classics that bring me back to my roots.
+Asian cuisine is my ultimate weakness, so you’ll find plenty of those recipes here.

 What you’ll find here

-• Asian favorites and fusion dishes that are easy to recreate at home.
+Asian favorites and fusion dishes that are easy to recreate at home – check out my Carbonara Buldak Ramen.

-Every recipe is tested and written with care to ensure it’s easy to follow and yields amazing results.
+Every recipe is tested multiple times before it goes live and written with care to make sure it’s easy to follow and yields amazing results.
 My goal is to inspire you to make homemade meals that not only taste incredible but also make your guests say “Wow, did you make this?”

 5 tuna kimchi yaki onigiri aligned on a white plate